codegold79/100DaysOfCode/log.md

 ### Day 37: Sunday, September 8, 2019

 **Today's Progress** I learned about more strings package functions like Join, Split, Replace, and ReplaceAll.
 I used these to try to clean up the text that goquery sent back, but they didn't work as well as I wanted.
-I endedup using the regexp package to remove excessive white space.
+I ended up using the regexp package to remove excessive white space.

 **Thoughts** Next will be saving the alerts to Firestore.